Arche Resonance Theory

 sin2 θW = g'2g2 + g'2

-The ratio of coupling constants g'/g for U(1)Y and SU(2) is therefore the ratio of their respective Killing-vector norms in the Fubini-Study metric at the transition point.
+The ratio of coupling constants g'/g for U(1)Y and SU(2) is therefore the ratio of their Killing-vector norms in the Fubini-Study metric at the transition point.
 The Weinberg angle satisfies sin2 θW = g'2g2 + g'2.
-To evaluate this geometrically, both norms must be computed at |z|2 = 1.
+To evaluate it geometrically, both norms must be computed at |z|2 = 1.

 4.2 The U1 Killing Vector Norm